A rustic wood-fired stove and wooden benches inside a cozy cabin, illustrating key elements for how to build an outdoor wood-fired sauna.

 • Allow ventilation beneath the flooring.

-Use treated lumber for flooring joists and space them correctly.
-16 inches on center is typical.
-Making sure they’re properly leveled and anchored is important for weight distribution.
+Use treated timber for floor joists and space them correctly; 16 inches on centre is typical.
+Ensuring they are properly levelled and anchored is important for weight distribution.

-By using insulated materials to keep your sauna hot, you’ll have a heat to fully enjoy.
-Constant air movement underneath the flooring materials prevents moisture from collecting, eliminating an environment in which mold can thrive.
+By using insulated materials to retain heat in your sauna, you will be able to enjoy it fully.
+Constant air movement beneath the flooring materials prevents moisture accumulation, eliminating conditions in which mould can thrive.

 Lay the Decking